cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 | `func_hook` | Hook function                 | Inject instructions to set function's return value(s) |

 - [ ] Does ARMv7 really use registers `r0` and `r1` for return values?
+- [ ] Change text of links and validate them